JackMatusiewicz/TracerTalk/slides.md

 # Shapes
 This ray tracer will support two types of objects, spheres and planes.

-Planes can be uniquely defined by a point on the surface and the normal at that point.
+* Planes are an infinite sheet that can be uniquely defined by a point on the surface and the normal at that point
-Spheres can be uniquely defined by their centre point and a radius.
+* Spheres are a set of points that are a distance, r, away from a center point, c.

 ---